There is a book entitled, ‘The New Drawing on the Right Side of the Brain’, which teaches you to see in a different way.

 This is starting to link in with the Right Brain principle I was talking about at the beginning.
 I am building a picture of something not by telling you what is going on directly, but by telling you the things that will give you clues to what is happening in the scenes.
 You pick up the clues and fill in the gaps and understand what is happening to the characters in the story.

 The clues can also help the reader build a visual picture of the scene so that they can experience the surroundings as well as the action.
 If you use the five senses (Sight, Smell, Sound, Touch, Taste) in your writing, you can put the reader right into the scene.
-Their own imagination will do the rest, taking some of the hard work away from you.
+Their own imagination will do the rest.